 Nick S. Larson

 Years passed and the business grew, thanks to subdivision assessments.
 When Roger passed away, the business was passed to his son, Nick Larson.
-Here we are today – a third generation, 80 year old part of St. Louis County history.
-We still collect licenses, Real Property, Personal Property, and Special Tax bills for 10 municipalities.
-We have grown to over 850 subdivision accounts throughout St. Louis, Jefferson, St. Charles, Franklin, and Illinois counties.
+Here we are today – a third generation, 85+ year old part of St. Louis County history.
+We have grown to over 1100 subdivision accounts throughout St. Louis, Jefferson, St. Charles, Franklin, and Illinois counties.
 We plan on staying a part of St. Louis history for many years to come.

 These are the questions that we get asked the most often.
 It is also a good place to find information relating to a lot of common subdivision issues.
 Read through them all and you will get a better understanding of how subdivisions work.